Skip to content

 The vast Plagne Centre bowl of La Plagne, Paradiski

 La Plagne has 225km of pistes spread across 11 different satellite villages, ranging from 1250m in the valleys up to the glacier at 3250m.
-In riding the resort, you will undoubtedly find your own favourite areas to do laps – but first, you need to know where to go to find the best runs in La Plagne.
+In riding the resort, you will undoubtedly find your own favourite areas to do laps – but first, you need to know where to go.

-Taking this route around La Plagne will show you the entire area – apart from the glacier (which is more often than not shut).
+Taking this route around La Plagne will show you the entire area – apart from the glacier (which is more often than not shut anyway).
 The runs on the Bellecôte glacier aren’t that great anyway – plus it’s a hassle getting back.
-Sticking to this route, however, you’ll take in all the other main sectors letting you see the whole resort in a day.
+Sticking to this route however, you’ll take in all the other main sectors letting you see the whole resort in a day.

-Start on the Funiplagne for the best pistes La Plagne
+Start on the Funiplagne, Plagne Centre – best pistes La Plagne

 Start by taking the Funiplagne out of Plagne Centre up to the summit of Grande Rochette.
 We have to start somewhere and Centre is probably the best for most.
 That said, if you’re staying in Bellecôte already skip forward to the Arpette text below.
 Likewise, if you’re in Plagne Villages or Plagne Soleil, you should just take the Bergerie chair to access the Trieuse piste (skip to that section)